coins-docs/coins-global-api-docs/testnet/rest-api.md

 * **The limits on the API are based on the IPs, not the API keys.**

 ## Order Rate Limits
-* Every successful order response will contain a `X-MBX-ORDER-COUNT-(intervalNum)(intervalLetter)` header which has the current order count for the account for all order rate limiters defined.
+* Every successful order response will contain a `X-COINS-ORDER-COUNT-(intervalNum)(intervalLetter)` header which has the current order count for the account for all order rate limiters defined.
 To monitor order count usage, refer to `GET api/v3/rateLimit/order`.
 * When the order count exceeds the limit, you will receive a 429 error without the `Retry-After` header.
 Please check the Order Rate Limit rules using `GET api/v3/exchangeInfo` and wait for reactivation accordingly.
-* Rejected/unsuccessful orders are not guaranteed to have `X-MBX-ORDER-COUNT-**` headers in the response.
+* Rejected/unsuccessful orders are not guaranteed to have `X-COINS-ORDER-COUNT-**` headers in the response.
 * **The order rate limit is counted against each account**.

 # Data Sources